Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely first/last name structure of a name, ex. 山本 早苗 or Yamamoto Sanae*
+*Returns the most likely first name and last name structure of a full name (family name and given name) in Kanji or latin characters.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*